ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/administration/backup-and-restore.markdown

-# Administration : Backup and Restore
+# Administration: Backup and Restore

 {PANEL:**How to backup a database?**}